nickwilcox/nickwilcox.github.io/_posts/2020-06-26-arm_vs_x86_memory_model.md

 When working with the `atomic` module, we don't worry about the actual memory models of individual CPU architectures.
 Instead the operation of the `atomic` module works on an abstract memory model that's CPU agnostic.
 Once we've expressed our requirements on the loads and stores using this Rust memory model, the compiler does the job of mapping to the memory model of the target CPU.

 The requirements we specify on each operation takes the form of what reordering we want to allow (or deny) on the operation.
+The orderings form a hierarchy, with each level placing more restrictions the CPU.
 For example `Ordering::Relaxed` means the CPU is free to perform any reordering it wants. `Ordering::Release` means that a store can only complete after all proceeding stores have finished.

-Let's look at how those two memory writes are actually compiled, compared to a regular write.
+Let's look at how atomic memory writes are actually compiled, compared to a regular write.

 ```rust
 use std::sync::atomic::*;